Cholula... Hot and Saucy

 The early morning temperature had been 45º Farenheit, but by the time I got into the site it was getting toasty and I was looking for shade as the temperatures soared.
 The walk back to the main entrance was dry and hot and I was sweating as I trundled past flowering trees and thorn bushes on the paths.
 Upon returning to the bike, the old man had evidently spotted me coming and made his way over.
 He stood proudly by the motorcycle and my 10 peso tip made him smile from ear-to-ear.
 One never knows what is an appropriate tip in Mexico, and often what seems very small to me is too much - or so I've been told by other travelers.

-My destination for the evening was the town of Cholula, surrounded by the swell of the city of Puebla.
+My destination for the evening was the town of Cholula, engulfed by the swell of the larger city of Puebla.
 It was roughly 3 hours south on the high speed tollway, the "Arco Norte", that bypasses Mexico City to Puebla.
-It was a nice ride in the cool temperatures of high elevations and good scenery, especially for a tollway.
-I was warned to be sure and keep the ticket from the machine as you enter the tollway, as that ticket determines what you will pay upon exit.
+It was a nice ride in the cool temperatures of high elevations and the scenery was good, especially for a tollway.
+I was warned to be sure and keep the ticket spit from the machine as you enter the tollway, as that ticket determines what you will pay upon exit.
 One gets so many receipts from the tollways that you typically stuff them anywhere until you find a trash can, but in this case if you lose this ticket it's expensive.

-AirBnb had led me to a relatively inexpensive room in the downtown section of Cholula after finding the hotels in the area were expensive.
-The address led to a small restaurant and I was concerned I'd come to the wrong place.
-Noise from the street faded slowly as I made my way through the narrow hallway, stepping into a peaceful and pretty café courtyard.
+AirBnb had led me to a relatively inexpensive room in the downtown section of Cholula.
+The address deposited me in front of a small restaurant and I was concerned I'd come to the wrong place.
+Noise from the street faded slowly as I made my way through the narrow hallway, stepping into a peaceful and pretty courtyard of a cafe.
 A young man named Edgar welcomed me with a big smile and in English told me to sit while he finished something in the kitchen.
 They were preparing the evening meal for the restaurant and I could hear voices and commotion through the little window of the kitchen area.

-After the delicious meal and some time to relax, the skies had become a bit threatening but I tried to explore a bit in the area.
+After the delicious meal and some relaxation in the tiny room, I decided to explore a little though the skies were threatening rain.
 Cholula was busy as I rode around in afternoon traffic.
-The heavy overcast killed any chance of decent photography, and parking in the city was very difficult.
+The heavy overcast killed any chance of decent photography and parking in the city was very difficult.
 I'd hoped to walk around shooting pics but it didn't happen.

 Cholula is an interesting town, replete with a huge, ancient pyramid in the center of town, partially uncovered and supposedly with miles of underground tunnels.
-The Spanish built a huge church on what they thought was the top of a high hill, not realizing there was a pyramid buried beneath.
+The Spanish had built a huge church on the top of a high hill, not realizing there was an ancient pyramid buried beneath.

-As I tried to find my way back through the one-way streets to my room for the night, I ended up on a desolate industrial street only to see two photographers on the sidewalk doing a photo shoot.
+As I tried to find my way back through the one-way streets to my room for the night, I ended up on a desolate industrial street only to see two photographers on the sidewalk photographing a girl.

 They waved for me to pass, but I couldn't resist pulling over to watch.
 Their subject was a teenage girl and the main shooter was having her repeatedly jump and pose in front of a mural and some graffiti.